JensVisbech/JensVisbech.github.io/index.md

 # About me - Jens Visbech
 I'm a 28-year-old originally from the countryside of Jutland, Denmark.
 However, I've been living in Copenhagen for the past seven years.
-I have a deep appreciation for travel and enjoy spending my spare time cycling around the outskirts of Copenhagen and whereever I go traveling.
+I have a deep appreciation for travel and enjoy spending my spare time cycling around the outskirts of Copenhagen and wherever I go traveling.

 ### Research at the moment:
 I'm currently doing my Ph.D. at the Technical University of Denmark (DTU).
 My project, "New Advanced Simulation Techniques for Wave Energy Converters," is funded by a DTU Ph.D. scholarship at the Department of Applied Mathematics and Computer Science (Compute) and will continue until January 31, 2026.